ahmed-rashad-alnaggar/muhawil/README.md

 ![I Stand With Palestine Banner](./images/PalestineBanner.svg)

-Muhawil is a PHP package designed to simplify the process of loading and dumping translations effortlessly.
+Muhawil is a PHP package designed to simplify the process of loading and dumping translations.
 The name "muhawil" is derived from the Arabic word **مُحول**, meaning transformer or adapter.

 The package natively supports 6 file types: